 For campers staying in non-electric rustic cabins: lanterns, sheets, multiple blankets AND a sleeping bag, pillows, pillowcases, towels.

 For lodge, cottage, and motel residents: sheets, blankets, pillows, and towels are provided.

 Flashlights, extra blankets, towels, easy-to-carry water bottle, toiletries, biodegradable soap, shampoo, and conditioner, safe sex supplies, snow gear, a watch or other timepiece, earplugs.

-Warm clothes and snow boots for if you venture into the beautiful grounds.
+Warm clothes and snow boots for exploring the beautiful grounds.
 Comfortable house clothes for a variety of temperatures.

 Personal snacks or food items to prepare for yourself in the Personal Foods Kitchen if you have special food needs.